What Are Certified Professional Secretaries?

-|Degree Level||No degree is required, but some individuals earn an associate's or bachelor's degree*|
+|Degree Level||No degree is required; associate's or bachelor's degree recommended|

-|Degree Field||Secretarial science** or office administration***are typical|
+|Degree Field||Secretarial science or office administration|

 |Certification||Optional certification offered by the International Association of Administrative Professionals|

-Some professional secretaries choose to seek the IAAP's CAP credential, which requires administrative experience and education.
+Some professional secretaries choose to seek the International Association of Administrative Professionals (IAAP) CAP (Certified Administrative Professional) credential.
+The CAP credential requires administrative experience and education.
 CAP candidates who do not hold a college degree must have at least 48 months of administrative experience.
 Those with 36 months of administrative experience and an associate's degree or 24 months of experience and a bachelor's degree also qualify.
-Eligible administrative experience must have come from the last 15 years, and applicants must have worked at these positions for a minimum of two months.
-CAP eligibility requirements also state that applicants must have worked for one employer for at least a year within the last five years.
+Eligible administrative experience must be within ten years, and applicants are required to have been employed at one company for twelve consecutive months in the past five years in an administrative role.

-Step 3: Apply for the CAP Credential
+Completing the CAP Credential

-The CAP exam covers various administrative topics, including managing records, preparing documents and communicating in the work place.
-The multiple-choice test includes questions assessing basic knowledge, theory and practical skills.
-IAAP offers a review guide that details the exam's subject matter, shows sample questions and lists a bibliography of recommended textbooks for studying.
+The CAP exam covers various administrative topics, including managing records, preparing documents, and communicating in the work place.
+The multiple-choice test includes questions assessing basic knowledge, theory, and practical skills.
+IAAP offers a review guide that details the exam's subject matter, shows sample questions, and lists a bibliography of recommended textbooks for studying.

-- Allow ample time to prepare for the examination.
+Allow ample time to prepare for the examination.
 IAAP suggests that candidates set aside 5-10 hours per week of study time for a period covering 4-6 months.

 The CAP credential expires after five years.
 To maintain the title, certified secretaries must earn 60 re-certification points within that 5-year period.
 These points can be obtained through continuing education on topics covered in the CAP exam.
 Individuals may also earn re-certification points by obtaining additional professional certifications or leadership positions held within an IAAP-approved committee or organization.